 Online management tools can build bridges between teachers and online learning.

 III.
 Include Online Presentation Tools

 Animated feature tools like the ANNOTATE feature (Zoom) is an easy way to have students write their answers on the “virtual whiteboard”.

 Tools such as: Google Slides, PowerPoint Slides, KeyNote, OneNote all allow for easy ways to make presentations.

 IV.
 Ask Questions that Keep Students Engaged

 Along with using the right tools to keep students active in participating, asking the right questions is very important.

-Students find it hard to concentrate in the online classroom because of the pressure they have to put on themselves to keep focused.
+Students may find it hard to concentrate in the homeschooling classroom because of the pressure they have to put on themselves to keep focused.

 To help students stay focused, teachers can ask questions that show students the learning they will do will be easy and fun!